 From China View

-U.S. adult magazine Playboy is still on to publish its first issue of down-toned Indonesia version on April 7 despite the rush to legislate
+U.S. adult magazine Playboy is still on to publish its first issue of down-toned Indonesia version on April 7 despite the rush to legislate against it.

 Detikcom news website said local publisher PT Velvet Silver Media has informed subscribers about the April edition.
-Playboy staff (in Jakarta) said subscribers will receive the first issue on April 7, an unnamed subscriber was quoted as saying.
+Playboy staff (in Jakarta) said subscribers will receive the first issue on April 7, an unnamed subscriber was quoted as

 The company's director Ponti Carolus has earlier said the local version would focus more on articles and not show nudity.